natashaclerkin/bia-MS3/TESTING.md

 # Automated Testing
 ## Validation Programs

-I used the [W3C Markup Validation Service](https://validator.w3.org/) to check the Markup, The error 'Consider using h2-h6 elements to add identifying heading to all sections' was cited as a warning because of the flash messaging through the code.[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the CSS validity, [JS Hint Validator](https://jshint.com/) to check the JS rules and [PEP8](http://pep8online.com/) to validate Python in the project.
+I used the [W3C Markup Validation Service](https://validator.w3.org/) to check the Markup, The error 'Consider using h2-h6 elements to add identifying heading to all sections' was cited as a warning because of the flash messaging through the code.
+I used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the CSS validity, [JS Hint Validator](https://jshint.com/) to check the JS rules and [PEP8](http://pep8online.com/) to validate Python in the project.
 After fixing the errors on all testing sites, the sites eventually passed validation.

 ![HTML Validation Final Results](https://res.cloudinary.com/nclerkin/image/upload/v1620888747/htmlval_qkngqf.png "HTML Validation Final Results")